Foundation in Business

 • Culture and Communication

-Study the basic concepts, theories and importance of Intercultural Communication in a globalised world.
+Study the basic concepts, theories and importance of culture and communication in a globalised world.
 You’ll reflect on personal, consumer and global cultural identities and how these may impact on perceptions, behaviours and communication across human relations.
 Building your awareness of cultural diversity and intercultural competencies you’ll understand how to communicate effectively across cultures, and be able to identify the barriers to doing so.
 Also you’ll explore your own biases and the lenses through which the self and ‘other’ are viewed, contributing towards the development of key skills for culture and thereby Education for Sustainable Development (ESD) literacy.

 Explore business studies, including some of the core areas and concepts associated with the study of business.
 You’ll look at people’s motives for setting up in business and the different types of businesses they can create, as well as an introduction to marketing and some of the ways in which businesses promote themselves and their products.